 The annual bottom trawl fishing effort by New Zealand vessels in the SPRFMO Convention Area is summarised in Table 4.
-Effort has declined from a maximum of 23 vessels completing over 3 500 tows in 2002 to average 5 vessels and between 860 and 1 400 tows over the most recent three years.
+Effort has declined from a maximum of 23 vessels completing over 3 500 tows in 2002 to an average of 4 vessels and between 251 and 858 tows over the most recent three years.
 Effort was particularly low in 2019, likely as a result of the adoption of CMM03-2019 which significantly changed the management regime for bottom trawling in the Convention Area.

-Orange roughy (ORY) is the main target species and has made up 67-99% of the total New Zealand bottom trawl catch since 2002 with tonnages ranging from 460 to 2 578 tonnes.
+Orange roughy (ORY) is the main target species and has made up 67-99% of the total New Zealand bottom trawl catch since 2002 with tonnages ranging from 301 to 2 578 tonnes.
 Fishing effort and catch by area has varied over time, with the majority of catch taken since 2002 in the Challenger and Louisville areas.
-Further information on bottom trawl effort and orange roughy catch by area is shown in Figure 4 and Tables 5-8.
+Further information on bottom trawl effort and orange roughy catch by area is shown in Figure 4 and Tables 5-8 below.